Residential Assistance Program (RAP) for Sober Living Residents in Massachusetts

 Step 1: Confirm Eligibility

-• Contact your treatment provider, counselor, or a MASH-certified sober house to confirm whether you meet the eligibility criteria.
+• Contact MASH to confirm whether you meet the eligibility criteria.

-• Applications are submitted directly to the sober house operator, who can guide applicants through the process.
+• Applications are submitted directly to MASH, who can guide applicants through the process.

-• Some treatment providers may assist individuals in filling out the application and submitting it on their behalf.
+• Some treatment providers or sober house operators may assist individuals in filling out the application and submitting it on their behalf.

 • If approved, funds are paid directly to the sober house, covering the agreed-upon rent support for a set period.